wfparrish/MERN_Restaurant_App/README.md

   - Recommended Libraries: OpenCV, TensorFlow.js, YOLO.
 - **Enhance Object Tracking** to monitor staff and customer movements for operational efficiency.
   - Recommended Libraries: DeepSORT, MediaPipe, OpenCV.
+- **Private Subnet for the Cameras** to add a layer of control and security over access to the cameras.

 ---